About Jackie Diels

 In addition to a robust private practice, Ms. Diels consults extensively with physicians and therapists worldwide with particular emphasis on developing strategies for treating synkinesis and specific conditions after facial reanimation surgery.
 She works very closely with the Facial Paralysis Institute in Los Angeles as well as several physician groups in the Midwest and east coast.

-Jackie lectures frequently to patient support groups, physicians and therapists and has trained therapists in the U.S. and abroad.
+Jackie lectures frequently to patient support groups, physicians and therapists and trains therapists in the U.S. and abroad.
 She is actively involved in ongoing research and has authored numerous book chapters and articles.
-Ms. Diels served on the medical advisory board of the Acoustic Neuroma Association (www.anausa.org) from 2002-2017 and currently serves on the medical advisory boards of the American Acoustic Neuroma Association, the Bell’s Palsy Information Site (www.bellspalsy.ws) and the scientific advisory board of the Moebius Syndrome Foundation (https://moebiussyndrome.org).
+Ms. Diels served on the medical advisory board of the Acoustic Neuroma Association (www.anausa.org) from 2002-2017 and currently serves on the medical advisory boards of the Facial Paralysis Foundation (www.facialparalysisfoundation.org), the Bellís Palsy Information Site (www.bellspalsy.ws) and the scientific advisory board of the Moebius Syndrome Foundation (https://moebiussyndrome.org).
 She is a founding member and past secretary of the Sir Charles Bell Society, an international consortium of medical professions dedicated to the treatment of facial paralysis.

-Jackie’s mission is to empower patients and medical professionals to improve function and quality of life for people affected by facial paralysis through education, insight and training.
+Jackieís mission is to empower patients and medical professionals to improve function and quality of life for people affected by facial paralysis, through education, insight, and training.

 - Balliet R, Shinn JB, Bach-y-Rita P. Facial paralysis rehabilitation: retraining selective muscle control.
 Int Rehab Med.
 1982;4:67-74.